 Where to learn archery for FREE

-If you want to learn archery like Katniss did, there are places you can train and learn archery for free.
-Katniss’ father and the Gamemakers’ training center helped her develop archery skills that were sorely needed for survival in The Hunger Games, even before she became a tribute.
-District 12 was a primitive-looking setting in that book, complete with forestry along the Seam.
+If you want to learn archery like Katniss did, online there are places you can train and learn archery for free.
+Katniss’ father and the Gamemakers’ training center helped her develop archery skills that were sorely needed for survival in The Hunger Games, find even before she became a tribute.
+District 12 was a primitive-looking setting in that book, for sale complete with forestry along the Seam.

 The reality is that many fans of The Hunger Games series, like you, do not live in the woods or near a forest.
 However, that doesn’t mean your next archery trainer and archery targets aren’t just around the corner.
 They could be closer than you think.